jamessynge/TinyAlpacaServer/extras/docs/test-plan.md

 ### Serving Static Assets

-TODO(jamessynge): Add support for serving static assets (files) from the the SDcard.
+TODO(jamessynge): Add support for serving static assets (files) from the SDcard.
 In particular, all paths under /setup and /assets should come from the SDcard.
 Non-normalized paths should be rejected (e.g. those with `//`, `/../`, or `/./`).